jaredszajkowski/jaredszajkowski.github.io/content/post/arch-linux-laptop-install/index.md

 This tutorial assumes the following:

-* You are booting from a USB drive with the Arch install ISO
+* You are booting from a USB drive with the Arch install ISO.
-* Wireless or wired network is detected and drivers are configured automatically
+* Wireless or wired network is detected and drivers are configured automatically.
-* You want drive encrytion on your root partition, but not on your boot/efi/swap partitions
+* You want drive encrytion on your root partition, but not on your boot/efi/swap partitions.

 ### Configure Wireless

 The following command will drop you into the iwd daemon:

-    <font color="blue"># iwctl</font>
+    # iwctl

 From there: